sed-pro-inria/tools-training/1-vers/git.md

 computers, the hash value will be the same,
   - we know that two commits are different by only comparing their hash values,
-  - hash value is very fast to compute: if a whole tree in a commit has not changed, Git does not have to recompute it.
+  - hash value is very fast to compute: if a whole tree in a commit has not changed, Git does not have to recompute its hash again.

 ### Git branches